btrzupek/dibs-docs/source/includes/_docs.md

 ### Viewing Your Finished Post
 When the post is complete you will receive a message telling you of the success.
 Dismiss this screen.
 <aside class="notice">
 Note, if you wish you can also invite Facebook friends from this screen.
-This will share the link for the item you just posted ot to the people you invite so they can see what you are selling.
+This will share the link for the item you just posted to the people you invite so they can see what you are selling.
 </aside>

 When you return to the main app screen, use the tab bar at the bottom of the application to go to your user profile.
 Tap the far right person shaped tab to do this.
 Once you are there you will see your profile, and near the middle of the screen you will see a tab section that includes these labels; Social, Buying, Selling, & Favorites.
 Tap on the Selling tab and you will see your item in the grid below.
 Tapping on that item in the grid will take you to the item detail view where you have additional options related to your post.